-Land use designations for Clyde are shown on the Land Use Map and defined in the land use designations section of the Land Use Element.
+Land use designations for Clyde are shown on the Land Use Map and defined in the Land Use Element.
 The majority of the community is planned for continued residential use at a density consistent with existing development.
 This community is primarily residential, with a handful of light industrial parcels at its southern edge.
 North of the community is Military Ocean Terminal Concord (MOTCO), which is designated Public/Semi-Public.
-Land designated for heavy industrial uses is located directly west of Clyde.
-Along the west side of Port Chicago Highway is a buffer zone that is intended to remain undeveloped.
+Heavy industrial lands directly west of Clyde are buffered through an open space designation along the west side of Port Chicago Highway.
+This buffer zone is intended to remain undeveloped.
 Directly east of Clyde are large agricultural parcels owned by the United States government and private landowners.
-These lands, characterized by primarily undeveloped rolling hills, are planned to remain in agricultural use.
+These lands, characterized by primarily undeveloped rolling hills, planned to remain in agricultural use.
 The City of Concord's jurisdiction, which contains decommissioned portions of the former Concord Naval Weapons Station, is directly south of Clyde.
-Highway 4 and the North Concord /Martinez BART Station are approximately 1 mile away.
+Highway 4 and the North Concord / Martinez BART Station are approximately 1 mile away.